Whalley New Road, Blackburn, Lancs BB1

 A modest suburban church of the late 1950s, the original design simplified to save on costs, and subsequently altered.
 There are some furnishings of note.

 The parish was erected in 1924, the congregation worshipping from 1925 in a temporary church next door to Blackburn General Cemetery.
 Before the war a more convenient site was acquired on Whalley New Road, but the onset of war and post-war stringencies meant that it was not until the mid-1950s that plans for a new church and presbytery were drawn up and approved.
 The site was wide but not deep, and rose quite steeply towards the back, so the church was built parallel to the road.
 It was built from designs by Philip B. Beard ARIBA of Wakefield, to seat 440.
 The foundation stone was laid by Bishop Beck on 26 April 1958, and the church was opened by the bishop in July 1959.
-Heavy expenditure on the foundations meant that the design had to be modified, and the projecting low tower was not built; instead a screen wall with three bell openings was built (visible in the photograph top left, but removed in recent years).
+Heavy expenditure on the foundations meant that the design had to be modified, and the projecting low tower was not built; instead a screen wall with three bell openings was built (removed in recent years).
 Construction of the presbytery was also delayed, being completed in 1966 to a new design by Walter Stirrup & Son, Blackburn.
 More recently, a church hall has been built.

 The church is not oriented; this description follows liturgical convention, i.e. as if the altar was to the east.